 - 2.1.
-This plan applies to all Council Officials, including committee members, when collecting, receiving, using, storing, accessing, disclosing, archiving and/or destroying Personal Information. - 2.2.
-This plan covers requirements outlined in section 33(2) of the PPIP Act including: - 2.2.1.
+This Privacy Management Plan (Plan) applies to all Council Officials, including committee members, when collecting, receiving, using, storing, accessing, disclosing, archiving and/or destroying Personal Information. - 2.2.
+This Plan covers requirements outlined in section 33(2) of the PPIP Act including: - 2.2.1.
 Information about how Council develops policies and practices in line with the State's information and privacy Acts; - 2.2.2.
 How Council disseminates these policies, protocols and practices within the organisation and educates Council Officials in their use; - 2.2.3.
 Council's internal review procedures; and - 2.2.4.
-Any other matter Council considers relevant to the plan in relation to privacy and the Personal Information it holds. - 2.3.
-In this plan, a reference to Personal Information is also a reference to Health Information.
+Any other matter Council considers relevant to the Plan in relation to privacy and the Personal Information it holds. - 2.3.
+In this Plan, a reference to Personal Information is also a reference to Health Information.